survivejs/react-book/manuscript/08_building_kanban.md

 Our Kanban application is now ready to be served.
 We went from a chunky build to a slim one.
 Even better the production version can benefit from caching and it is able to invalidate it.

 If you wanted to develop the project further, it could be a good idea to rethink the project structure.
-There are [multiple ways](https://reactjsnews.com/structuring-react-projects/) to achieve this.
-You should be pragmatic about structuring.
-I believe the right structure for a given project depends on the stage it is in.
-You should evolve the structure as the project grows and develops.

-T> It can be a good idea to read the *Authoring Libraries* chapter for more ideas on how to improve your project.
-Although the chapter has been designed libraries in mind, understanding the fundamentals of npm doesn't hurt.
-A lot of the same concepts apply to both applications and libraries after all.
+I've discussed the topic in *Structuring React Projects* appendix.
+It can be beneficial to read the *Authoring Libraries* chapter for more ideas on how to improve the npm setup of your project.